microsoft/TypeScript-Handbook/pages/appendices/Modules.md

 # Advanced Module Tasks

-## Optional Module Loading and Other Advanced Loading Scenarios
+## Optional Module Loading and Other Dynamic Loading

 In some cases, you may want to decide whether or not to load a module at runtime.
 In TypeScript, you can still invoke the module loaders directly to implement this and other advanced loading scenarios.